Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 ### 1. Worker node personalization

-Node personalization is the prerequisite step of SBPS solution where we need to first setup/configure worker nodes as iSCSI targets (servers) with necessary provisioning, configuration and enable required components.
-The required RPMs for `targetcli` command / LIO are part of NCN node image.
+Node personalization is the prerequisite step of SBPS solution where worker nodes are configured as iSCSI targets (servers) with necessary provisioning.
+The required RPMs for the `targetcli` command and LIO are part of the NCN node image.
 The SBPS Marshal Agent gets installed during node personalization using CFS.

 #### Selective worker node personalization